 The Regular Season Finale

 We were 4-7 heading into our regular season finale.
 Two schools in our part of the state were just way too good.
 I accepted those losses with no issues.
 We were 4-5 against teams with similar rosters to ours.
 I wanted this last win for the guys as they had come so far, but Steve’s ankle injury made things quite complicated in terms of where to play people.
 Our opponents were the third best team in our region based upon two really strong year-round tennis players.
 Steve was medically cleared to play, but his movement was nowhere near where it had been for the entire season.
-I did not want to put him out there in singles so I decided to switch him and Ryan.
+I did not want to put him out there in singles so I decided to play him at 1st doubles with Tyler.
 Ryan would play second singles.

 I put my line-up on the court, and to my surprise, our opponents put their top two players at #1 doubles.
 Their coach explained that regionals were coming up and the only way these two young men would make it to the state tournament was to play as a doubles team.
 I tried to spare Steve and had instead fed him to the sharks.
 I figured we’d get pasted at 1st and 2nd singles, win both doubles points, and then the 3rd singles slot would again determine our fate.
 This was totally unexpected, but it did open a door for us that the other coach likely didn’t think we could walk through.